Ecom-Delhivery deal: A lifeline for one, a power move for the other

 What lies ahead

-The deal between Delhivery and Ecom Express is more than a simple acquisition — it signals the beginning of a shakeout in India’s 3PL market.
+The deal between Delhivery and Ecom Express is more than a simple acquisition—it signals the beginning of a shakeout in India’s 3PL market.
 With capital becoming harder to come by and public market sentiment tepid, only diversified and capital-efficient players are likely to survive.

 As Delhivery strengthens its position, the pressure is now on other players such as Blue Dart and DTDC.

 In a maturing market, survival will depend not just on scale, but on strategy.

 Copyright©2025 Living Media India Limited.
 For reprint rights: Syndications Today